 - Pellet grills provide more consistent heat and can be adjusted to meet your needs, unlike propane gas which has to be turned off when it is not needed.

 - They have a smaller footprint because they have fewer parts that need to be taken apart for storage.
 This makes them perfect for apartments.

 - Pellet grill takes less time to clean up and put back together when you’re done cooking too – no gas or charcoal messes to deal with!

-4 Things to Consider When Buying a Small Pellet Grill for an Apartment
+4 Things to Consider When Buying a Apartment Friendly Pellet Grill

-If you live in an apartment, you might be thinking about getting a pellet grill to cook food for yourself.
+If you live in a condo, you might be thinking about getting a pellet grill to cook food for yourself.
 However, before you buy one, there are some things that need to be considered.

 Size of pellet grill: